 “Begin at the beginning,” the King said, very gravely, “and go on till you come to the end, then stop.”

-I wake up at 6:30 on school days stare at the ceiling and mess with Blackie.
-He’s my big cat that sleeps at my feet.
-Sometimes he curls up under my arm with his head pressed into my armpit.
+I wake up at before everybody else on school days stare at the ceiling wonder whether the sun blew up in the night and will never come up make plans for breakfast and mess with Blackie.
+He’s my big short-hair cat that sleeps at my feet.
+Sometimes he curls up under my arm with his nose face head pressed into my armpit.
 I wonder how he even breathes.
-When it’s time to rise and shine I throw on a sweatshirt.
-I like going outside first thing after a long night, so I always do that right after I get out of bed.
+I shouldn’t wonder, though, since he’s the Chuck Norris of however far he goes in the neighborhood.
+I never trim his claws.
+Nothing messes with him twice.
+He doesn’t sit in the shadows, either.

-He got his scar when he was still a puppy.
+He got his scar when he was still a young dog.
 There was a badger with cubs in our backyard, behind the garage, and Scar got too close to them.
 There was an explosion of yelps screeches barking when it happened.
 His face was ripped open and we had to rush him to the Animal Clinic.

 I’m, like, “Hi.”

 “I want to order two Bagel Bacon Bagel Specials.”

 When he repeats my order, I can barely understand him.
 “That’s right,” I always say.
 Everybody there knows me, but the Chinese guy pretends it’s the first time he’s ever talked to me, even though he answers the phone every morning.
 He’s the one who hands over the bagel specials at the counter, too.